annapods/podfic_poster2/doc/DOC_DB.md

 ## Data handling in python

 The DataModel contains Table and Field objects.

 Data entries are represented by Record objects.
 These records are not loaded in the data model, but can be fetched by the data handler.

+As much as possible, data should be handled as Tables, Fields, and Records.
+There are auxiliary functions to fetch instances of each of these objects using the data model or data handler.